 Preparation is everything.
 If you wait until you’re squashed into seat 24B to realize you don't have the password for your student portal, your study session is essentially dead on arrival.

-Before you head to the airport, make sure every single resource is available offline.
-Download the lecture slides, the heavy PDFs, and—most importantly—your AI-generated quizzes.
-Modern platforms like SuperKnowva allow you to sync your data so your materials are ready to go even when you’re in "Airplane Mode" over the Atlantic.
+Before you head to the airport, ensure every resource is available offline.
+Download the lecture slides, large PDFs, and, most importantly, your AI-generated quizzes.
+SuperKnowva allows you to sync your data so your materials are ready even in "Airplane Mode" over the Atlantic.

 Don't make the mistake of planning to "finish the whole chapter" in one go.
 You won't do it.
 Instead, set Micro-Goals.
 For a four-hour flight, a realistic goal is "complete three active recall sets on Chapter 5."
 These small, bite-sized targets stop you from feeling overwhelmed.
 If you need more inspiration, seasoned travelers swear by these 9 tips from a travelling student for staying sharp across different time zones.